 Because chemicals so hard to identify as a consumer, I contemplated about what a clothing brand like us could do to help.
 After a lot of deliberation, I came to the conclusion that it would involve a combination of stewardship and transparency, which I want to briefly share with you here.

 Currently, we're predominately sourcing organic and Oeko-Tex 100 Standard Certified textiles.
-This is why our entire launch collection uses a Oeko-Tex 100 certified fabric made from Tencel, organic cotton and spandex.
-My goal is to have all textiles used in our clothing to be certified nontoxic.
-That means continuing sourcing organic and Oeko-Tex 100 certified.
-And certified or not, it's a priority for us to clearly understand the chemical compositions of fabrics so we can better inform you.
+This is why the majority of our styles uses Oeko-Tex 100 certified fabrics.
+It's a priority for us to clearly understand the chemical compositions of fabrics so we can better inform you.
 We are committed to be transparent about the textiles used, and providing relevant facts to break down the information barrier experience, including clearly labeling whether they are certified nontoxic.

 Any questions, suggestions?
 Let me know in the comment below!